Hyperbaric medicine: Home and out-patient

 In the US, these "mild personal hyperbaric chambers" are categorized by the FDA as CLASS II medical devices and requires a prescription in order to purchase one or take treatments.
+As with any hyperbaric chamber, the FDA require compliance with ASME and NFPA standards.
 The most common option (but not approved by FDA) some patients choose is to acquire an oxygen concentrator which typically delivers 85–96% oxygen as the breathing gas.

 Oxygen is never fed directly into soft chambers but is rather introduced via a line and mask directly to the patient.
-FDA approved oxygen concentrators for human consumption in confined areas used for HBOT are regularly monitored for purity (+/- 1%) and flow (10 to 15 liters per minute outflow pressure).
+FDA approved oxygen concentrators for human consumption in confined areas used for HBOT are regularly monitored for purity (±1%) and flow (10 to 15 liters per minute outflow pressure).
 An audible alarm will sound if the purity ever drops below 80%.
 Personal hyperbaric chambers use 120 volt or 220 volt outlets.
+The FDA warns against the use of oxygen concentrators or oxygen tanks with chambers that does not meet ASME and FDA standards, regardless of if the concentrators are FDA approved.